brendan-stephens/pg-chaos/README.md

 **Aiven Handling**:<br>
 We will restart the container process.<br>
-Note that node monitor for `RUNNING` state and `pglookout` still apply.
+Note that node monitor for `RUNNING` state and `pglookout` still apply.<br>
+A node with service that does not return to expected state within thresholds will be replaced.

 ```
 postgresql-16: [36-1] pid=64817,user=postgres,db=_aiven,app=[unknown],client=[local] FATAL:  the database system is in recovery mode